5jt/dyalog-cookbook/manuscript/02-Structure.md

 A>
 A> You can even ensure Windows calls Notepad++ when you enter `notepad.exe` into a console window or double-click a TXT icon: Google for “notepad replacer”.

-Here’s how the object tree will look:
+Here’s how the object tree will look like:

 ~~~
 #